 8) Choose Simple, Wholesome Foods.
 Here’s one more on choosing what to eat: Would your grandma have recognized it as food?
 If not, leave it at the grocery store or drive-thru window.
 If Granny would have cooked with it, you’re probably good to go.
 (Thank you, Michael Pollen, author of “Food Rules,” for this one.)
 Simply put, we’re not meant to eat foods that have been altered to last years on the shelf or filled with ingredients that aren’t really food.

 9) Sit Up Straight.
-Our collective posture has changed over the past few decades, with most of us being hunched over computers, cell phones, and other devices.
-In the years that I have been practicing Chinese medicine, I have seen the number of patients suffering from neck and shoulder pain increase dramatically.
+Our collective posture has changed over the past few decades as we began to hunch over computers and cell phones.
+As a result, I have seen a dramatic increase in the number of patients suffering from neck and shoulder pain.
 In many cases, the culprit is shortened pectoral muscles in front of the shoulder and overwhelmed rotator cuff muscles, resulting from too much time spent in a hunched position.
 If your day is spent in front of a screen, a simple stretch you can do to open up your chest and relax your shoulders is to lie down on the floor and move your arms as if you were making a snow angel.

 10) Learn to Let Go.
 Being overwhelmed with too many things to do and not enough time to get them done is very stressful, demanding, and demoralizing.
 Acknowledge that you will never get everything done, figure out what tasks are low priority, and just let them go.

 12) Play More.
 In Chinese medicine, overworking is considered to be a major cause of illness.
-Long hours with your nose to the grindstone may make you a stellar person, but can destroy your health.
+Long hours with your nose to the grindstone may make you a stellar and productive member of your company or community, but it can destroy your health.
 Make some time for the fun stuff and file it under the heading of “Improving My Health.”

 Lynn Jaffee is a licensed acupuncturist and the author of “Simple Steps: The Chinese Way to Better Health.”
 This article was originally published on AcupunctureTwinCities.com